Turkey Face Cookies

 We had a good “last night” as neighbors.
 He slept over and decided to do all sorts of fun things like, “paint Nana’s flowers” with yellow icing.
 He likes decorating cookies but putting a few extra layers of icing on flowers seems to be all the rage with 2-year-olds these days.

 Anyway, I didn’t post this post yesterday because my favorite little guy spent the night and we made forts with pillows, he swam in my big bathtub and then we ate pizza while watching cute kid moves.
-I cherished every moment as I have since he came into my life.
-I thought you all would understand especially after seeing his wicked mad decorating skills.
+I cherished every moment as I have since he came into my life and I thought you all would understand especially after seeing his wicked mad decorating skills.

 Supplies for Turkey Face Cookies: